TasWater is investing in vital sewerage upgrades to protect our environment and support Tasmania’s growing communities.

 - Increase capacity to meet the needs of Old Beach and the surrounding areas as the community grows.

-Works are scheduled to start in late September 2025, with crews on site between 7 am and 6 pm, Monday to Friday.
-One short period of night work will also be required towards the end of the project to connect the new pipeline to the network.
+Work began in late September 2025, with crews on site between 7 am and 6 pm, Monday to Friday.

 During construction, you may notice: